OlegSheliakin/state-binder/README.md

         }
 ~~~

-  Actions will be called only when the state changes.
+  Actions will be called only when properties change.

 4. Create ViewModel/Presenter or any other class that is reponsible for changing and emitting State: